 - Blood tests to evaluate liver function

-- Hepatobiliary iminodiacetic acid (HIDA) scan—an x-ray test that uses a chemical injected into the gall bladder to create pictures of your liver, gallbladder, ducts, and small intestines and make them easier to see
+- Hepatobiliary iminodiacetic acid (HIDA) scan—an x-ray test that uses contrast material to highlight the liver, gallbladder, ducts, and small intestines and make them easier to see

 - MRI or CT scan to better view the gallbladder

 Leading up to your procedure:

 - Talk to your doctor about your medications.
 You may be asked to stop taking some medications up to one week before the procedure.

 - Arrange for a ride to and from the procedure.
 Also, have someone help you at home.

 - The night before, eat a light meal.
 Do not eat or drink anything after midnight.

 - You may be given laxatives and/or an enema to clean out your intestines.

 - If instructed, shower before the procedure.
 You may be given special soap to use.